AGAvila/Radio-controlled-Tank/README.md

 # Radio-controlled-Tank

 This repository includes the code and hardware design to create a small tank-type vehicle controlled using a **Raspberry Pi Pico** and comunicated by **Bluetooth 2.0**.
+The code have been programmed in **MicroPython**.

 ## Authors